Pests

 Coming in on a rooted cutting or nursery start

-Brasil is sold almost exclusively as small rooted cuttings from mass propagation trays, where cuttings sit crowded together for weeks before sale — plenty of time and contact for mealybugs on one cutting to spread egg sacs into a neighbor's leaf axils before either ever reaches a store shelf.
+Brasil is sold almost exclusively as small rooted cuttings from mass propagation trays, where cuttings sit crowded together for weeks before sale.
+That density gives mealybugs plenty of time and physical contact to move egg sacs from one cutting's leaf axils into a neighbor's before either ever reaches a store shelf.
+Because the cuttings are typically only a few inches long at purchase, a light infestation can be present in almost every axil the plant has, which isn't many yet — making early detection genuinely easier than it will be later on a mature, many-stemmed specimen.

 Warm, dry indoor conditions accelerating population growth

-Mealybugs reproduce faster in warm, low-humidity conditions typical of heated indoor rooms.
-A small population that was manageable in fall can expand significantly by midwinter under these conditions.
+Mealybugs reproduce faster in warm, low-humidity conditions typical of heated indoor rooms, completing a generation in as little as a few weeks under favorable warmth.
+A small population that was manageable in fall can expand into visible clusters across several axils by midwinter under these conditions, particularly once the room's heating system kicks on and humidity drops further.

 How to Fix It